sathrey24/CS385/README.md

 # CS385
-Basic GCD algorithm in cpp
+some examples of my algorithms coursework in cpp